Now Reading

 You are not only confronted with different roles in the business world, but also in your private life, two years ago the role of mother was added to the roles of girlfriend, daughter and partner.
 What has changed for you as a result of this?

 Everything!
 I honestly imagined it would be easier.
 I got pregnant unplanned and while I have been able to enjoy a very great pregnancy and am also fortunate that our son is a “low-maintanence baby”, it still naturally takes it out of me.
 My son is now almost three years old and neither of us have any family close to us.
 Of course, that does get on your nerves from time to time.
-But I’m also glad that, for the first time, this means I don’t have to worry about how best to schedule motherhood into my business calendar in the future and look for the right time.
+But I’m also glad that for the first time I don’t have to worry about how best to plan motherhood into my business calendar in the future and look for the right time.

 If I asked your son to describe his mom to me in one sentence, what would he tell me?

-With the head always in the clouds 🙂
+Always with your head in the clouds 🙂

 Is there a valuable tip you would give to readers who are thinking about starting their own business but don’t (yet) dare to take the plunge?